jgoerzen/xbnet/doc/xbnet.1.md

 # RUNNING TCP/IP OVER XBEE WITH PPP

-PPP is the fastest way to run TCP/IP over XBee with **xbnet** - and can work in transparent mode without xbnet as well.
+PPP is the fastest way to run TCP/IP over XBee with **xbnet** if you only need to have two nodes talk to each other.
+PPP can work in transparent mode without xbnet as well.
 It is subject to a few limitations:

 - PPP cannot support